Fairness-aware Contextual Dynamic Pricing with Strategic Buyers: Introduction

 However, when pricing discriminates against sensitive features such as race or gender, it may violate regulations or diminish perceived fairness, leading to heightened dissatisfaction and perceived betrayal among customers \citep{Wu2022}.
 In the United States, the Equal Credit Opportunity Act\footnote{\href{https://www.justice.gov/crt/equal-credit-opportunity-act-3}{https://www.justice.gov/crt/equal-credit-opportunity-act-3}} prohibits creditors from discriminating against credit applicants on the basis of race, color, gender, marital status, etc. The European Court of Justice rules that differences in insurance pricing based purely on a person's gender are discriminatory and are not compatible with the EU's Charter of Fundamental Rights\footnote{\href{https://ec.europa.eu/commission/presscorner/detail/en/MEMO_12_1012}{https://ec.europa.eu/commission/presscorner/detail/en/MEMO\_12\_1012}}.
 Moreover, perceived price unfairness can result in legal penalty\footnote{\href{https://www.consumerfinance.gov/about-us/newsroom/cfpb-and-doj-order-ally-to-pay-80-million-to-consumers-harmed-by-discriminatory-auto-loan-pricing/}{https://www.consumerfinance.gov/about-us/newsroom/cfpb-and-doj-order-ally-to-pay-80-million-to-consumers-harmed-by-discriminatory-auto-loan-pricing/}}, reputation damage, negative word of mouth, decreases in purchase intentions, or even customer revenge \citep{Domen2016,Isabel2019, Silke2023}.
 No firm can afford to ignore these negative consequences.
 Consequently, ensuring pricing fairness in the dynamic pricing policy, particularly concerning these sensitive features, becomes imperative for sellers.
 Fair pricing policies may seem to yield lower revenue in a short time horizon compared to unfair counterparts.
 However, they offer a strategic advantage in avoiding these detrimental consequences.
 Fair pricing policies contribute to the establishment of trust, customer satisfaction, and long-term profitability.

 Practical scenarios often involve price discrimination against specific groups, even after controlling for contextual information \citep{Debbie2008,Zhang2018,Robert2022,Butler2023}.
 One such example is the mortgage market.
-Our motivation comes from the Home Mortgage Disclosure Act (HMDA) data\footnote{\href{https://ffiec.cfpb.gov/data-publication/2022}{https://ffiec.cfpb.gov/data-publication/2022}}, where \cite{Popick2022} found persistent group-level pricing disparities between minority applicants and borrowers from the majority race, even after accounting for credit risk factors.
-This suggests that minority applicants pay higher interest rates, even when other credit risk factors are held constant, underscoring the unfairness of such practices.
+Our motivation comes from the Home Mortgage Disclosure Act (HMDA) data\footnote{\href{https://ffiec.cfpb.gov/data-publication/2022}{https://ffiec.cfpb.gov/data-publication/2022}}, where \cite{Popick2022} found that minority applicants pay higher interest rates than applicants from the majority race, even after controlling for credit risk, underscoring the unfairness of such practices.
 We refer to Section \ref{sec6} for more discussion of this HMDA dataset.
-Another instance can be seen in auto repair industry, where discrimination against female customers is prevalent \citep{Meghan2017}.
+Another instance is from the auto repair industry, where discrimination against female customers is prevalent \citep{Meghan2017}.
 Nationwide, women are commonly charged more than men for the same auto repair work.
 In Los Angeles, 20\% of auto shops surveyed quoted higher prices for women.
 On average, women are charged 8\% more than men for repair jobs across the country\footnote{\href{https://abc7.com/women-overcharged-in-auto-repair-shops-charges-charged-for-repairs-pal/1660671/}{https://abc7.com/women-overcharged-in-auto-repair-shops-charges-charged-for-repairs-pal/1660671/}}.